jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 ---

 That's all for now.
-Work continues on the new [PC8080](/modules/pc8080/) component and [Space Invaders](/devices/pc8080/machine/invaders/).
+Work continues on the new [PC8080](/modules/pc8080/) emulator and [Space Invaders](/devices/pc8080/machine/invaders/).
 More on that later, when it's finished.

 *[@jeffpar](http://twitter.com/jeffpar)*